-Parents of year 1-2 pupils were asked about their child's ethnicity using the full ONS standard question with a breakdown of ethnic groups.
+Parents of year 1-2 pupils were asked about their child's ethnicity using the full ONS standard question with a breakdown of ethnic groups (an additional code of 'prefer not to say' was added for the 2018/19 survey.
 These have been grouped into broader categories for analysis.
-Ethnicity for year 3-11 pupils was self-reported and used a simplified question which offered these categories: White (British or English), White (nor British or English), Mixed race, Asian or British Asian, Black or Black British, None of these.
+Ethnicity for year 3-11 pupils was self-reported and used a simplified question which offered these categories: White (British or English), White (nor British or English), Mixed race, Asian or British Asian, Black or Black British, Other, Prefer not to say (in year 2017/18 of the survey 'none of these' was presented rather than other and prefer not to say).
 For year 1-2 data reported by the parents Chinese has been coded into other.